Arijit22112002/Cherry/README.md

-## I have uploaded all my Personal Projects here for Display & reference for anyone On or Off GitHub.
+## I have uploaded all my Projects here for display & reference for anyone on or off GitHub.
-## Please make use of my projects and resources properly as per your needs or requirements.
+## Please make use of my projects and resources properly according to your needs or requirements.